Follow us

 • Storage: You pay monthly to store your products in Amazon's warehouses.
 The fee sometimes goes up during peak seasons.

 To get the best results with FBA, check your costs and set your prices to cover these fees.
-Also, keep an eye on your inventory to prevent extra storage fees from having too much unsold stock.
+And keep an eye on your inventory to prevent extra storage fees from having too much unsold stock.

-Using FBM means you can shop around for the best shipping deals.
-You have two options
+Unlike FBA, FBM gives you complete control over how you ship your products to customers.
+That means you can shop around for the best shipping deals.

 1. Use Amazon’s Buy Shipping option to select from their preferred carriers.
-This restricts your options, but gives you full protection against negative feedback for your carrier’s mistakes.
+This restricts your options but gives you full protection against negative feedback for your carrier’s mistakes.
 All you have to do is ask Amazon to remove the feedback.

 Customization